Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ```

+That's it!
+Now with this you will be able to use Mesibo Calls.
+Now, when you make or receive call you will see mesibo call fragment visible.

+# Customization of Mesibo calls fragment

+Mesibo calls returns fragment while incoming and outgoing calls, these fragments display you calls UI and handles action of the user.
+Since it returns fragment it becomes extreamly easy for someone to create own fragment and return custom fragment instead of deafualt fragment.

-There are two types of call fragment-
+There are two premitive types of call fragment-

 - `MesiboIncomingAudioCallFragment` - This fragment returns a fragemnt when you receive a audio call in Mesiobo.
 You will see two buttons - Accept and Decline, User name and picture who is calling you.